Venezuela's Chavez says Gaddafi still Libya's leader

 CARACAS Venezuelan President Hugo Chavez said on Tuesday he will only recognise a Libyan government led by his friend and ally Muammar Gaddafi and accused the United States of inciting the country's civil war.

-Chavez, who has been the most vocal world leader to support Gaddafi, accused Western powers of riding roughshod over international law by backing Libya's rebels in their revolt.
+Chavez accused Western powers of riding roughshod over international laws by supporting the rebels in their revolt against Gaddafi.

 "This is kicking, spitting ... on the most basic elements of international law," he said.
 "Where are the international rights?
 This is like the caveman era."